-MT \$129 Basic Safety Training 2 credits (2+1)
+MT S129 Basic Safety Training 2 credits (2+1)

-This US Coast Guard approved course meets the requirements of the International Convention on Standards of Training Certification and Watchkeeping for Seafarers (STCW) 95.
-The four modules of the course are Personal Survival, Basic Fire Fighting, First Aid/CPR, and Personal Safety & Responsibility.
-Beards must be clean shaven to insure a good Self Contained Breathing Apparatus (SCBA) face mask seal.
-Prerequisite: Must have a doctors' approval to physically demonstrate practical competencies and must pass an English proficiency exam.
-Graded Pass/Fail.
+This US Coast Guard approved course meets the requirements of the International Convention on Standards of Training and Watchkeeping for Seafarers (STCW) 95.
+The four modules of the course are Personal Survival, Fire Fighting, First Aid, and Personal Safety & Responsibility.
+Prerequisite: Must be physically able to demonstrate practical competencies.

-MT SI3I Seamanship 3 credits (2.5+1)
+MT \$131 Seamanship 3 credits (2.5+1)